Supporters of assault weapons ban in Illinois tell lawmakers bill doesn't go far enough

 Contact Patrick Keck: pkeck@gannett.com, twitter.com/@pkeckreporter.

-This article originally appeared on State Journal-Register: Lawmakers told proposal to ban assault weapons in Illinois not enough
+This article originally appeared on State Journal-Register: Assault weapons ban advocates say Illinois bill doesn't go far enough